 - $0.15 per day, per item – books, audiobooks, magazines (with 4 day grace period), DVDs, CDs

-- $0.25 per day, per item – interlibrary loan items – from outside SHARE consortium (no grace period)
+- $0.25 per day, per item – interlibrary loan items – from outside the Bridges Library System (no grace period)

 The grace period (on items with a grace period) is only good for four days from due date.
 If an item is over the 4 day grace period (5 days or more overdue), the fine is calculated from the original due date.
 In other words, the grace period expires after the fourth day.

 All items returned in the outside drop before the library opens will be checked in as if returned the previous open day.

 The library strives to offer materials that are cleaned and free from defects.
 We appreciate your letting us know if you should encounter DVD/CD issues.
 However, the library assumes no responsibility for damage to patrons’ equipment that may occur as a result of use of library materials.

 Also, on items that are long overdue, the library utilizes the services of either the police department or a collection agency to retrieve materials or get payment for their replacement.
 Once a patron account is sent to the collection agency, the items may no longer be returned for credit as they may already have been replaced.
 At that point, the patron is responsible for paying for the item(s) through the collection agency.
 Please see the library’s Policy on Unreturned Library Materials for more information.